 Phase 2 began in December 2019 with the demolition of the old PE Centre.
-Phase 2 involves the construction of the brand new Sports Centre, which we expect to open in 2023.
+Phase 2 involves the construction of the brand new Sports Centre.

 Members of the public, clubs and other organisations will be able to use the new facilities when they open.
 You can find out more and register your interest via the Wykeham Sports Club link below.